Noa-Goldfinger/Apartment_brokerage/README.md

 Adding an apartment.
 Apartment update.
 Status update.
 >I chose not to map Route to delete an apartment.
-Instead I added Route to update status
+Instead I added Route to update status.

 ### An apartment owner routes mapping
 Retrieving the list of owner  apartments.